 We used mixed models to analyze alpha diversity metrics and taxonomic relative abundances in SAS 9.4 Procedure Mixed (SAS Institute, Cary, NC, USA).
-Our models tested the effects of linetype (HR versus C lines) against the variance among replicate lines, nested as a random effect within linetype, with 1 and 6 d.f.
-We also tested the effect of mini-muscle status, a phenotype currently present in two of the four HR lines that is caused by a single base pair change in the Myosin heavy polypeptide 4 gene (Kelly et al., 2013).
-The mini-muscle phenotype is characterized by a ~50% reduction in hindlimb muscle mass, larger internal organs, and a variety of other differences as compared to normal-muscle mice (e.g., see Garland et al., 2002; Swallow et al., 2009; Wallace and Garland, 2016).
+Our models tested the effects of linetype (HR versus control lines) against the variance among replicate lines, nested as a random effect within linetype, with 1 and 6 d.f.
+We also tested the effect of mini-muscle status, a phenotype currently present in two of the four HR lines that is caused by a single base pair change in the myosin heavy polypeptide 4 gene Myh4 (Kelly et al., 2013).
+The mini-muscle phenotype is characterized by a ~50% reduction in hindlimb muscle mass, larger internal organs and a variety of other differences compared with mice with normal muscle (e.g. see Garland et al., 2002; Swallow et al., 2009; Wallace and Garland, 2016).
 In the present study, 26 of 95 mice had the phenotype (all 12 in HR line 3, and 6 of 14 in HR line 6).